dskemp/courtdata/content/cases/ot2017/16-1011/index.md

 - "Paul D. Clement"
 - "Zachary D. Tripp"
 - "Kannon K. Shanmugam"
+roles:
+- "on behalf of the Petitioner"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioner"
+- "on behalf of the Respondent"
 tags:
 topics:
 summary: "The focus of the Patent Act’s general damages provision, 35 U.S.C. § 284, in a case involving infringement under § 271(f)(2) is on the act of exporting components from the United States; therefore, WesternGeco’s award for lost profits was a permissible domestic application of § 284, not an extraterritorial one."